Faculty Leader: Stephen Hemenway (firstname.lastname@example.org)

 Scholarship Opportunities: approximately $50,000 available

-Application Deadline for Early Admission and Scholarship Applications: November 17, 2017, by noon.
+Application Deadline for Early Admission and Scholarship Applications: November 17, 2018, by noon

 Final Deadline for Late Applicants if Places are Available: January 21, 2019 by noon

-This summer’s two sessions (May, June) offer eight college credits in numerous academic fields: German Language, Austrian Art and Architecture, Modern Austrian History, Empires of the World and Mind, Vienna’s Musical Traditions, Literature and Self - Vienna and Beyond, Economic/Business Issues in Europe, Creative Writing - Non-Fiction, and a Senior Seminar (Vienna: Values in Transit).
+This summer’s two sessions (May, June) offer eight college credits in numerous academic fields: Austrian Art and Architecture, Modern Austrian History, Empires of the World and Mind, Vienna’s Musical Traditions, Literature and Self - Vienna and Beyond, Economic/Business Issues in Europe, Creative Writing - Non-Fiction, and a Senior Seminar (Vienna: Values in Transit).
 Field trips within Austria and excursions to neighboring countries add a significant dimension to the learning experience.
 The program, open to qualified applicants of any age who have completed at least one year of college before summer 2018, has a maximum of 55 students per session.

 Minimum grade point average for acceptance is usually around 3.00.
 A student on disciplinary probation will need clearance for eligibility.